 I quit six weeks later.

 I would love to tell you leaving the bank was one of those triumphant movie moments, where I walked out of the office with a sly smile and Kevin Spacey fist pump.
-The reality is I felt like an idiot.
+The reality is that I felt like an idiot.
 I trembled as I put my two weeks in to my manager.
-When he asked what I planned on doing instead, my shaky reply of some sort of dating advice website blog thing sounded just as ridiculous to me as it probably did to him.
+When he asked what I planned on doing instead, my shaky reply of some sort of website blog thing sounded just as ridiculous to me as it probably did to him.
 By lunch, the news has spread around my team.
 Most of them were so confused, they awkwardly avoided talking to me and didn’t say goodbye.
 I imagine they believed I had just flushed my future down the toilet.
 Part of me believed the same.

 I get a lot of emails from readers asking me how I manage to travel the world without holding down a so-called “steady job.”

 The short answer is the internet.
 Before this blog, I ran a number of websites and projects that earned some money.
 Then I did some freelance work.
 Then I wrote a book.
 Then people started telling me to write more stuff and jump ahead five years and about 500,000 words and here I am.